clvrmktg/clvr/content/bahamas-web-design-services/seo-bahamas/index.md

 [why]
 text = """
-Even the best-looking website won’t help if no one can find it.
+Even the best-looking website won't help if no one can find it.
 Search engines are how most people discover businesses today, and ranking low means lost traffic and missed opportunities.

 We focus on strategies that improve your visibility, build credibility with search engines, and connect you with the customers already searching for your services in The Bahamas.
 """